Carl Rowan

 Carl Thomas Rowan (August 11, 1925 – September 23, 2000) was a prominent American journalist, author and government official who published columns syndicated across the U.S. and was at one point the highest ranking African American in the United States government.

-Life and career
+Early life

 Carl Rowan was born in Ravenscroft, Tennessee, the son of Johnnie, a cook and cleaner, and Thomas Rowan, who stacked lumber.
 He was raised in McMinnville, Tennessee, during the Great Depression.
 Rowan was determined to get a good education.
 He graduated from Bernard High School in 1942 as class president and valedictorian.
 After graduating from high school, Rowan worked cleaning porches at a tuberculosis hospital in order to attend Tennessee State College in Nashville.
 He studied at Tennessee State University (1942–43) and Washburn University (1943–44).
 He was one of the first African Americans to serve as a commissioned officer in the United States Navy.
-Rowan was also a member of Omega Psi Phi fraternity.
-He was graduated from Oberlin College (1947) and was awarded a master's degree in journalism from the University of Minnesota (1948).
-He began his career in journalism writing for the African-American newspapers Minneapolis Spokesman and St. Paul Recorder (now the Minnesota Spokesman-Recorder).
-He went on to be a copywriter for The Minneapolis Tribune (1948–50), and later became a staff writer (1950–61), reporting extensively on the Civil Rights Movement.